 New Colombo Plan Fellow

 Emily is an Australian Government New Colombo Plan Scholar from Melbourne.
 The New Colombo Plan is the government’s signature initiative to deepen Australia’s engagement in the Indo-Pacific through supporting undergraduates to undertake study and internships in the region.
 The start of Emily’s New Colombo journey saw her studying Chinese Law at Shanghai Jiao Tong University and brushing-up on her Mandarin skills by attending daily classes.
 Following that she undertook an internship with Baker McKenzie Hong Kong’s Compliance and Investigations team.
-Now, she is an intern at China Policy, a globally recognised research and strategic advisory firm in Beijing.
 In 2019, Emily will start at as a Graduate with Baker McKenzie in Melbourne.